dcunited001/dcunited001.github.io/_posts/2017-10-08-meditation-conceptual-designation-and-monadic-metaphysics.md

 > I do not intend to culturally appropriate here.
 I have referenced
 > Buddhism, Alchemy and other cultural traditions, but do not read
 > this and assume that I have spoken authoritatively on any religious
 > tradition.
+I've considered joining a religious tradition myself, but
+> I feel like this toxic sociophysical miasma follows me around,
+> infecting anyone I come into contact with.
+I would simply be
+> inviting evil into a monastery.
+>
-Meditation herein variously refers to Buddhist meditation
+> Meditation herein variously refers
-> and spiritual states of mind.
-I was heavily influenced by a lite
+> to Buddhist meditation and spiritual states of mind.
+I was heavily
-> understanding of theosophy early on.
-Here, I am only trying to state
+> influenced by a lite understanding of theosophy early on.
+Here, I am
-> my own understanding of what I have experienced in life.
-I hope that
+> only trying to state my own understanding of what I have experienced
-> this neuroanatomical understanding of meditation and spirituality
+> in life.
+I hope that this neuroanatomical understanding of
-> will catalyze a spiritual revolution when we need it most, at a time
+> meditation and spirituality will catalyze a spiritual revolution
+> when we need it most, at a time when faith was undermined by science
-> when faith was undermined by science and God is dead.
-Expect my
+> and God is dead.
+Expect my writing to disappear or become heavily
-> writing to disappear or become heavily edited.
-Further, do your own
+> edited.
+Further, do your own research, develop your own
-> research, develop your own understanding, but as the idea of God
+> understanding, but as the idea of God lies dead, humanity needs God
-> lies dead, humanity needs God most.
+> most.
 God will return.

 <a name="do-we-all-have-buddha-nature" />